Hendrix-CS/csci150/homework/dict-class-homework.md

 - at least one class problem has a corerctly implemented `__init()__` method, and
 - there is no confusion about print vs return values

-Upload your
+Upload your code to the class Team page as instructed.
+For each problem, in addition to the code itself, you should have one or more lines of comments which describe what happened, following the 3 steps below:

-1. **Predict**: First, complete the exercise *without* using the Python interpreter.
+1. **Design**: FFirst, write a function or design a Python class as requested in the exercise.

 2. **Check**: Run the your code against the examples provided.
-Does the actual output agree with what you wrote down in step 1?
+Does the actual output agree with the given correct output?

 3. **Evaluate**: If your answer in step 1 was different than the actual output, keep experimenting with it, consult an online